Plastic surgery: Aesthetic surgery

 Aesthetic surgery is a central component of plastic surgery and includes facial and body aesthetic surgery.
 Plastic surgeons use cosmetic surgical principles in all reconstructive surgical procedures as well as isolated operations to improve overall appearance.

 Burn surgery

 Burn surgery generally takes place in two phases.
 Acute burn surgery is the treatment immediately after a burn.
 Reconstructive burn surgery takes place after the burn wounds have healed.

 Craniofacial surgery

 Craniofacial surgery is divided into pediatric and adult craniofacial surgery.
 Pediatric craniofacial surgery mostly revolves around the treatment of congenital anomalies of the craniofacial skeleton and soft tissues, such as cleft lip and palate, microtia, craniosynostosis, and pediatric fractures.
 Adult craniofacial surgery deals mostly with reconstructive surgeries after trauma or cancer and revision surgeries, along with orthognathic surgery and facial feminization surgery.
 Craniofacial surgery is an important part of all plastic surgery training programs.
 Further training and subspecialisation are obtained via a craniofacial fellowship.
 Craniofacial surgery is also practiced by maxillofacial surgeons.

 Ethnic plastic surgery

 Ethnic plastic surgery is plastic surgery performed to change ethnic attributes, often considered used as a way of "passing".

+Facial plastic surgery

+Facial plastic surgery is a subspecialty of plastic surgery focused on cosmetic and reconstructive procedures of the face, head, and neck.
+It includes both aesthetic procedures, such as facelifts, rhinoplasty, and blepharoplasty, and reconstructive procedures following trauma, cancer, or congenital abnormalities.

+Facial plastic surgery emphasizes detailed knowledge of facial anatomy, including the skin, underlying musculature such as the superficial musculoaponeurotic system (SMAS) and platysma, fat compartments, and skeletal structure.
+Modern approaches often address multiple anatomical layers to restore both function and appearance.

+Training in facial plastic surgery may occur through plastic surgery residency programs or via additional fellowship training, particularly through pathways associated with otolaryngology–head and neck surgery.
+Board certification in the United States may be obtained through organizations such as the American Board of Facial Plastic and Reconstructive Surgery.